viamrobotics/docs/docs/tutorials/services/plan-motion-with-arm-gripper.md

 Also pay attention to your surroundings, double-check your code for correctness, and make sure anyone nearby is aware and alert before issuing commands to your robot.
 {{< /alert >}}

-Moving individual components is a good way to start your Viam experience, but when looking to program and execute more complex robotic motions, more specialized parts of the RDK are required.
+Moving individual components is a good way to start using Viam, but there is so much more you can do.
-The [Robot Development Kit (RDK)](/program/rdk/) provides a [Motion service](/services/motion/) which enables sophisticated movements involving one or many components of your robot.
+The [Motion Service](/services/motion/) enables sophisticated movements involving one or many components of your robot.
-The Motion service is one of the "built-in" services, which means that no initial configuration is required to start planning and executing complex motion.
+The Motion Service is one of the "built-in" services, which means that no initial configuration is required to start planning and executing complex motion.
-All that is necessary is that your robot includes components which can move, such as a robotic arm.
+All you need is a robot with a component that can move, such as a robotic arm.

 {{< alert title="Note" color="note" >}}
-Code examples in this tutorial use a [UFACTORY xArm 6](https://www.ufactory.cc/product-page/ufactory-xarm-6), but you can use any arm model.
+Code examples in this tutorial use a [UFACTORY xArm 6](https://www.ufactory.cc/product-page/ufactory-xarm-6), but you can use any [arm model](/components/arm/).
 {{< /alert >}}

 ## Prerequisites